w3c/wcag3/guidelines/groups/process-and-task-completion/avoid-deception/no-hidden-preselections.md

 type: foundational
 ---

+<div class="issue" data-number="437"></div>
+<div class="issue" data-number="438"></div>

-Preselected options that impact finance, privacy, or safety are visibly and programmatically available by default, except when the user selected these options previously in the :term[process].
+During the completion of a :term[process], preselected options that impact finance, privacy or safety are visibly and programmatically available to the user, by default.